What if GW190425 did not produce a black hole promptly?: Conclusions

 The presence of a dense shell of ejecta between us and the compact object formed in GW190425 also affects the propagation of a possible radio burst generated by the remnant.
 The requirement that the medium should be transparent to radio waves at the relevant frequencies translates to a very stringent constraint on the ejecta mass.
 The observed DM of the FRB poses an additional constraint.
 We have revised the estimates of \citet{Bhardwaj:2023avo} using the data from our simulations.
 We have also taken into account the fact that heavy elements have a very large ionization barrier, so they are not fully ionized, but only singly or doubly ionized at the relevant times.
 Accordingly, we find significantly smaller DMs and absorption opacities.
 While \citet{Bhardwaj:2023avo} placed an upper limit on the ejecta mass of $7\times 10^{-15}\ \Mo$, the constraint that we obtain are much weaker: $M_{\rm ej} \lesssim 10^{-8}\ \Mo$.
 However, the dynamical ejecta mass from the simulations is at least five orders of magnitude larger.
 As discussed previously, the secular disk wind will contribute even more material, likely increasing the overall mass of the outflows to ${\sim}10^{-1}\ \Mo$.
 As such, our conclusions agree with those of \citet{Bhardwaj:2023avo}: FRB 20190425A and GW190425 are not associated.

-The DM contribution of the ejecta evolves with time as ${\rm DM}_{\rm src} \propto t^{-2}$, so an FRB with a DM comparable to that of FRB 20190425A, could only have been produced with a delay of $\sim 18\,{\rm days}$, taking into account just the dynamical ejecta.
-With the inclusion of the disk wind contribution to DM, this time increases to $\sim 173\,{\rm days}$.
-Similarly, for the material to become optically thin, the dynamical ejecta (disk wind) needs to evolve for $\sim 12.4\,(63)\,{\rm days}$.
+The DM contribution of the ejecta evolves with time as ${\rm DM}_{\rm src} \propto t^{-2}$, so an FRB with a DM comparable to that of FRB 20190425A, could only have been produced with a delay of ${\sim} 18\,{\rm days}$, taking into account just the dynamical ejecta.
+With the inclusion of the disk wind contribution to DM, this time increases to ${\sim} 173\,{\rm days}$.
+Similarly, for the material to become optically thin, the dynamical ejecta (disk wind) needs to evolve for ${\sim} 12.4\,(63)\,{\rm days}$.
 As such, FRBs from possible stable \ac{NS} merger remnants should only be expected with a delay of a few months from the merger.
+This picture could be modified for events observed close to on-axis, because the \ac{SGRB} could clear the region at high-latitude of ejecta, thereby lowering the opacity and DM \citep{Zhang:2013lta, Wang:2023yqy}.
+On the other hand, this argument would not apply to GW190425, because the inferred observation angle assuming an association to FRB 20190425A would be larger than $40^\circ$ with high confidence \citep{Bhardwaj:2023avo}.

 This study is a cautionary tale that underscores our incomplete understanding of \ac{NS} mergers and their dynamics.
 Contrary to the widespread notion that GW190425 was a prompt collapse event, we have shown that the formation of a long-lived remnant cannot be excluded on the basis of our current knowledge of the \ac{NS} \ac{EOS}.
 We can confidently exclude that GW190425 was associated with FRB 20190425A, but we cannot exclude the formation of a long-lived remnant, due to the incomplete coverage of the relevant sky regions and the faintness of the potential optical/infrared counterpart.
 Future observations of GW190425-like events, or deeper upper limits, can constrain models, like the BA \ac{EOS}, with ``large'' maximum \ac{NS} mass.
 This would have a profound impact on our understanding of the properties of matter at the most extreme densities realized inside \acp{NS}.
 Perhaps, the most important lesson from this work is that the allocation of resources for electromagnetic follow up of \ac{NS} mergers should be informed by the properties of the source, such as their chirp mass, rather than by theoretical prejudiced metrics.
 We urge the LIGO-Virgo-KAGRA collaboration to publicly release the chirp mass of future \ac{NS} merger events promptly.